markshannon/pep622-critique/README.md

     ...
 ```

-### Cannot use symbolic constants
+### Cannot use (undotted) symbolic constants

-Treating the match statement as a switch, as several people on the python-dev mailing list did,
+Using the match statement as a switch statement, as several people on the python-dev mailing list have done,
-then one might write the following:
+one might write the following:

 ```python
 match repsonse: